 \subsection{Comparison Experiment}

-We compare T-araVLN with three existing state-of-the-art models: SIA-VLN \cite{EMNLP:SIA-VLN}, DILLM-VLN \cite{RAL:DILLM-VLN} and AgriVLN \cite{arXiv:AgriVLN}.
-In addition, the methods of Random, Fixed and Human are reproduced as the lower and upper bounds, respectively.
-The results of Comparison Experiment are shown in Table \ref{tab:comparison_experiment}.
-On the whole of A2A, our T-araVLN with GPT-4.1-based translator (\#8) achieves SR of 0.63 and NE of 2.28, surpassing all the three baselines (\#3, \#4 and \#5) on both SR and NE.
+We compare T-araVLN with four existing state-of-the-art models: NavGPT \cite{AAAI:NavGPT}, SIA-VLN \cite{EMNLP:SIA-VLN}, DILLM-VLN \cite{RAL:DILLM-VLN} and AgriVLN \cite{arXiv:AgriVLN}.
+Besides, the methods of Random, Fixed and Human are reproduced as the lower and upper bounds, respectively.
+The results are shown in Table \ref{tab:comparison_experiment}.
+On the whole of A2A, our T-araVLN with GPT-4.1-based translator (\#9) achieves SR of 0.63 and NE of 2.28m, outperforming all the four models (\#3, \#4, \#5 and \#6) on both SR and NE.
 On the low-complexity portion, our T-araVLN even substantially improves SR from 0.58 to 0.80, which nearly approaches the performance of human.
-In summary, Comparison Experiment proves the significant effectiveness of the Instruction Translator module, which leads to the state-of-the-art performance of T-araVLN in the agricultural VLN domain.
+In summary, the comparison experiment demonstrates the significant effectiveness of the instruction translator module, which leads to T-araVLN's state-of-the-art performance in the agricultural VLN domain.